In Vitro Fertilization (IVF) | NYCNHope@dmin2023-09-04T08:21:13+00:00

 You understand the IVF meaning, but what about the process?
-While protocols are varied and customized for your body, there are some typical low-cost and quick approaches to fertility that we like to try before recommending a full IVF cycle.
+While protocols are varied and customized for your body, there are some typical low-cost and quick approaches to fertility care that we like to try before recommending a full IVF cycle.
 In cases where the indication for IVF is strong, these steps may be skipped.
 But it is important to discuss all your options with your doctor.

 We will monitor your naturally occurring fertility cycle and guide you and your partner to the optimal time to have intercourse for the highest chance of conception.
 This is a very low-cost approach to fertility treatment and has great success with patients who suffer from ovulatory irregularities (ovulation timing) or in conjunction with Intrauterine insemination.

 Ovulation Induction is the term for the stimulation of ovulation in the anovulatory patient.
 The aim is to stimulate the growth of a single follicle with the release of its egg.
 Superovulation is the term used for stimulating the growth of multiple follicles with the release of multiple eggs.
 Involving medication and fertility drugs, this is a typical step in any IVF journey and may be used in conjunction with initial pregnancy attempts using IUI and Timed intercourse.

 This is a method of recreating intercourse, artificially.
 After washing, sorting, and analyzing your partner’s semen, the best sperm samples will be introduced to the uterus through a catheter.
 This is great for patients whose sperm have difficulty reaching the egg naturally because of male factor infertility, or female factors that inhibit the sperm from passing the cervix.